-For taking the tour it is advisable to dress appropriately, since the temperature in the cave is ten degrees Celsius, which remains constant throughout the year.
+For taking the tour it is advisable to dress appropriately since the temperature in the cave is ten degrees Celsius, which remains constant throughout the year.
 The tour takes about an hour and a half.
-In that time you will explore 5 kilometers of the cave; 4 kilometers with the electric train and 1 kilometer on foot.
+In that time you will explore 5 kilometres of the cave; 4 kilometres with the electric train and 1 kilometre on foot.

-The walkway is accessible and there are no steps on it, so it is also suitable for disabled persons on wheelchairs and for parents with strollers.
-Pets are not allowed inside the cave, due to their safety and safety of the underground ecosystem.
-Pets will wait for you in the specially designed kennels, near the entrance point.
+The walkway is accessible and there are no steps on it, so it is also suitable for disabled persons in wheelchairs and for parents with strollers.
+Pets are not allowed inside the cave, due to their safety and the safety of the underground ecosystem.
+Pets will wait for you in the specially designed kennels, near the entry point.
 There is no additional price for this service, as it is free of charge.

-Each of the tour is accompanied with guides, who present all the information about the cave and its beauty.
+Each tour is accompanied by guides, who present all the information about the cave and its beauty.
 Guides can communicate in Slovenian, English, Italian and German language.
 However, visitors can also rent audio guides that are available in 17 different languages.
-Price for renting an audio guide is 3, 50 €.
+The price for renting an audio guide is 3, 50 €.

 Postojna cave is open all year round, even during holidays, while permanent cave hours differ in the winter months and in the summer season.
-Postojna cave opening hours from November to March offer only three guided tours a day, at 10am, 12am and 15pm.
-From April to October, tours take place every hour from 9am to 18pm.
-Opening hours for Postojna caves in Slovenia that include Pivka and Black cave, are flexible; otherwise it is possible to visit only between May and September.
+Postojna cave’s opening hours from November to March offer only three guided tours a day, at 10 am, 12 am and 15 pm.
+From April to October, tours take place every hour from 9 am to 18 pm.
+Opening hours for Postojna caves in Slovenia which include Pivka and Black cave are flexible; otherwise, it is possible to visit only between May and September.

-On this site you can find prices for other sights in the park.
-Here you can also find prices for tour packages that include Postojna cave tour and other sightseeing tours in the park.
-In case you order your tickets for other sights in the park through the website, you will also receive 10 percent discount on the entire purchase.
+On this site, you can find prices for other sights in the park.
+Here you can also find prices for tour packages that include the Postojna cave tour and other sightseeing tours in the park.
+In case you order your tickets for other sights in the park through the website, you will also receive a 10 per cent discount on the entire purchase.